FMMT666/launchpad.py/README.md

 ### Open( [number], [name], [template (1)] )

     Opens the a Launchpad and initializes it.
-    Please notice that some devices have up to six MIDI entries!.
+    Please notice that some devices have multiple and even up to six MIDI entries!

+    To open the first Mk3 or LPX device, "number" needs to be set to "1", not "0", as valid for (most) of the other Launchpads.

     (1) Notice that <template> is only valid for the Launch Control XL pad.
     A number of 1..8 selects and activates a user template (1 by default)